chesterbr/toronto-transit-time/README.md

 ### Download

+[Click here](pebble://appstore/57315941c351ffcdf500000f) if you are on your mobile phone to install the watchapp.

-Just search for "Toronto Transit App" on the [Pebble App](https://www.pebble.com/apps) for your phone.
-There is no need to install any companion app.
+If that doesn't work, try the [public link](https://apps.getpebble.com/en_US/application/57315941c351ffcdf500000f), or search for "Toronto Transit App" on the Pebble Time app.

+In any case, there is no need to install any companion app, or preload/configure anything - just install and run.

 ### Structure